 Mammoet launches world’s strongest land-based crane

-Mammoet, the largest global engineered heavy lifting and transport company, says it has launched the world’s strongest land-based crane, the SK6000.
-As populations grow, so do our energy needs.
-The SK6000 re-defines the scale of human construction, allowing large energy and infrastructure projects to build from bigger pieces, in parallel – reaching first power sooner, and more cost-effectively.
+Mammoet, the largest global engineered heavy lifting and transport company, has launched the world’s strongest land-based crane, the SK6000, according to the company's release.

 The SK6000 has a key role in offshore wind, where fast growth of components in recent years has led to supply chain issues.
 Lifting 3,000t to a height of 220m, the SK6000 ensures that wind farms in the planning phase today can be safely executed and delivered in the future.